stephencombs/stephencombs/README.md

 ## Hi there 👋

 I am **Stephen Combs**, a **Software Engineer working @ Paycor**.
-I am an Experienced Fullstack Developer with a demonstrated history of working in the information technology and services industry. **Skilled in Angular, React, NodeJS, Spring, AWS, and RESTfull API's**.
-I recieved my Bachelor of Science for Computer Information Systems concentrated in Cyber Defense from the University of Dayton.
+I have a demonstrated history of working in the information technology and services industry. **Skilled in Angular, React, NodeJS, Spring, Typescript, and AWS**.
+I recieved my Bachelor of Science for Computer Information Systems concentrating in Cyber Defense from the University of Dayton.

 ---